 You will continue to receive one electric bill from Eversource or UI.
 The only difference is that the generation rate on your bill will reflect the rate offered by the electric supplier you selected.
 Some suppliers offer direct billing.
 If you choose direct billing you will receive two bills - one from Eversource or UI for delivery service and one from the electric supplier for generation service.

-If you have questions or need help with Choosing an Electric Supplier you can speak to an energy professional at Connecticut’s Energy Information Line at (877) WISE‑USE (877-947-3873) or call the Public Utilities Regulatory Authority's Consumer Affairs Unit at (800) 382-4586.
+If you have questions or need help with Choosing an Electric Supplier you can contact Public Utilities Regulatory Authority's Consumer Affairs Unit at (800) 382-4586.

 Your electric bill is divided into two major sections: delivery and generation.
 Since 2000 the generation portion of your bill has been deregulated, meaning that independent companies, known as “electric suppliers,” can compete to sell generation services.
 Customers of Eversource and UI have the option to receive generation service from a licensed supplier or to remain with and receive generation service from Eversource or UI.
 The delivery costs on your bill remain fully regulated.

-Customers choosing to receive generation from an Electric Supplier should monitor the Supply Summary portion of their electric bill each month.
+Customers choosing to receive generation from an Electric Supplier should monitor the Supply Summary portion of their electric bill each month, on the right side of the first page.
 The Supply Summary shows the rate you are paying, a comparison of it to the utility's generation rate, the rate you will pay in your next cycle, and your contract term.
 You should know when your contract with your Electric Supplier is scheduled to end and monitor your mail or email for a renewal notice and renewal terms.
 Most Electric Supplier contracts automatically renew at a different rate, so customers must act in advance of their new rate going into effect.

 Eversource and UI must provide electricity to customers who do not choose another electric supplier.
 Therefore, Eversource and UI are the default providers of electric generation services.